generic

 02

-referring to traits or features that are shared by all members of a particular biological genus
+referring to traits that are shared by all members of a particular biological genus

 The botanist spent years identifying the generic features of various plant genera in the rainforest.